-This is the standard URL that all YouTube channels use.
+This example is a standard URL that YouTube channels use.
 It uses your unique channel ID, which is the numbers and letters at the end of the URL.

 Legacy username URL

 Depending on when your channel was created, it may have a username.
-Usernames are no longer required for channels today, but you can still use this URL to direct to your channel — even if your channel name has changed since you chose your username.
+Usernames are no longer required for channels today, but you can still use this URL to direct viewers to your channel.
+This also includes if your channel name has changed since you chose your username.
 Existing usernames can't be changed.

 You can share a shorter version of your legacy username URL by removing “/user”, such as

-youtube.com/partnersupport.
-This is not possible if another channel has claimed a custom URL with the same name.
+youtube.com/YouTube.
+This act of URL sharing is not possible if another channel has claimed a custom URL with the same name.